oxdc/tiddly/readme.md

   ```
   You can see installed version of TiddlyWiki if OK.

-+ Create your wiki, remember to change the name!
++ Create your Wiki, remember to change the name `mynewwiki` to what you want!

   ```bash
   cd /path/to/store/your/wiki